top of page

 WildSnow.com, like the large mainstream media players, like the bigger outdoor content creators, had been folded into a Wall Street-backed, conglomerate apparatus.
 The mindset of scalable growth to increase asset value in the portfolios of investors had seeped all the way down from the most corporate written media sources all the way to niche sports blogs covering surfing and backcountry skiing.

 While it’s yet to be seen exactly what AllGear Digital has in mind for WildSnow.com, there seems to be at least some feeling that they can commoditize the site’s branding to bring added value to their financier’s investment strategy – a far cry from the site’s previous position as backcountry skiing’s core blog, echoing alpinist ethos.
-Instead the site is at risk of becoming a copy of its sister webpages, like GearJunkie, where outdoor equipment is reviewed in listicle format: large, bold affiliate links wait to whisk websurfers to virtual shopping carts, where AllGear Digital makes their money invisibly in the form of commission.
+The site is at risk of becoming a copy of its sister webpages, like GearJunkie, where outdoor equipment is reviewed in listicle format: large, bold affiliate links wait to whisk websurfers to virtual shopping carts, where AllGear Digital makes their money invisibly in the form of commission.
 Speaking on Ellsworth’s podcast, Dawson ironically concluded that it “would have bummed [him] out if somebody had taken the site and changed it into a clothing site or something.”

 There are reasons to be hopeful for the future of outdoor media.
 Notably, two Powder alumni now helm separate print magazines that strive to be alternatives to the corporate-owned, online world they feel has basterdized long-form outdoor media.
-Those are Steve Casimiro’s Adventure Journal and Mountain Gazette, owned by Matt Rogge.
+Those are Steve Casimiro’s Adventure Journal and Mountain Gazette, owned by Mike Rogge.

-Both magazines serve as their own repudiation of the current direction of media.
-Casimiro’s Adventure Journal started as a blog in 2008, and added a quarterly magazine in 2016.
+Both magazines serve as their own independent repudiation of the current direction of outdoor media.
+Casimiro’s Adventure Journal started as a personal blog in 2008, and added a quarterly magazine in 2016.
 Casimiro has been a vocal critic of corporate takeovers and subpar content, becoming one of the main crusaders against the tide of the current paradigm in outdoor media that has wrought havoc on long form and its depth.

 AllGear Digital is one of those firms.
 Though the content of the sites has all the markings of at least somewhat rich content – and their stable of sites now includes aforementioned core, recently independent blogs – any depth of content is inextricably linked to meeting the demands of their large Wall Street investor, not their readers or the outdoor culture at large.
 And AllGear Digital’s business methodologies show that.

 In their own words, AllGear Digital “owns & operates a diverse set of media properties focused on new products, the outdoors, and active-lifestyle pursuits.”
 Their sites include GearJunkie, Switchback Travel, The Inertia, Bikerumor, iRunFar, ExplorersWeb, and WildSnow.com.
-Each of these sites – with the exception of WildSnow.com and The Inertia – is openly propelled by an affiliate-link for revenue model, with every article on these sites beginning with “Support us!
+Each of these sites – with the exception of WildSnow.com and The Inertia – is openly propelled by an affiliate-link revenue model, with every article on these sites beginning with “Support us!
 [We] may earn a small commission from affiliate links in this article.
 Learn More.”
 The ‘Learn More’ link takes one to a lengthy privacy policy which mostly details how AllGear Digital collects user data, in part stating that it may be shared with non-affiliated sites via “advertising, analytics and business partners” and that they “may share aggregated or pseudonymous information (including demographic information) with partners, such as publishers, advertisers, measurement analytics, apps or other companies.”
 Not only does AllGear Digital’s business platform focus on pay-to-play affiliate links, but also the collection and selling of user information.

 Against this reality, AllGear Digital works to create a veneer of authenticity, with subsidiary sites pushing the narrative of being part of a genuine outdoor paradigm.
 Switchback Travel states that “much of our revenue comes from affiliate links, but we always retain complete editorial independence and never receive any financial compensation from manufacturers for reviews.”
 While the sites may indeed enjoy the freedom to pursue topics they deem fit for their content, the sites are fundamentally indebted to their affiliates, and admittedly generate revenue when their affiliate link strategy works; they are indeed compensated from manufactures through commissions.
 As none of the sites charge a subscription fee, none of the sites are reader supported.
 AllGear Digital thus creates content that approaches soft sales and marketing for their affiliates, all the while strategically creating the illusion that they are core content creators.